 The STOrage and RETrieval (STORET) Database served as the primary repository of ambient water quality data for the state until DEP transitioned to the Watershed Information Network (WIN) in 2017.
 BMAP data providers have agreed to upload ambient water quality data at least once every six months on the completion of the appropriate QA/QC checks and have begun uploading data to WIN instead of STORET.
 Data must be collected following DEP standard operating procedures, and the results must be analyzed by a National Environmental Laboratory Accreditation Program–certified laboratory.

+In addition to ambient water quality data, flow data (where available) is used to track loading trends for the BMAP.
+Data collected by the USGS are available through their website, and some flow data are also available through the SFWMD corporate environmental database, DBHYDRO.